EmbarrassingMoment/MIRenamer/README.md

 ## Changelog

 ### v1.0.1 (2025-07-13)
+* **UI Improvement:**  Replaced the custom unique name generation logic with the standard IAssetTools::CreateUniqueAssetName engine function for better stability and maintainability.
+* **Code Cleanup:** Added support for Unreal Engine 5.6.

+### v1.0.2 (2025-07-23)
-* **UI Improvement:** Moved the batch rename action into its own "MaterialInstanceRenamer" section under the "Tools" menu for better organization.
+* **Refactor:** Moved the batch rename action into its own "MaterialInstanceRenamer" section under the "Tools" menu for better organization.
-* **Compatibility:** Added support for Unreal Engine 5.6.
+* **Compatibility:** Performed other minor refactorings to improve overall code quality.

 ## License